Being an engineering manager wasn’t for me

 Like most of the things are documented.
-And when you are starting at Gieb, you have this huge onboarding issue where you go through all the tasks, you like create accounts, like you read up on how to work kit, get lab.
-And it’s pretty much the same as a manager.
+And when you are starting at GitLab, you have this huge onboarding issue where you go through all the tasks, you like create accounts, like you read up on how to work with GitLab.
+And it's pretty much the same as a manager.
 Like you have this huge onboarding issue where they provide you with resources, like maybe read this blog posts about like how to manage, maybe read this.

 And we have had the small groups, we had resources.
 And so.
 There was a lot of support in that regard from a resource perspective.
 And like, I also had a meeting, a one-on-one with two managers every week who were in the same position going from acting to entering to actual manager.
 So we were talking about how they perceive the role right now.